For app containers and system services since Windows 10, version 1709, HTTP/2 (see RFC7540) is on by default.

-Microsoft Windows HTTP Services (WinHTTP) provides developers with a server-supported, high-level interface to the HTTP/1.1 Internet protocol.
+Microsoft Windows HTTP Services (WinHTTP) provides you with a server-supported, high-level interface to the HTTP/2 and 1.1 Internet protocols.
 WinHTTP is designed to be used primarily in server-based scenarios by server applications that communicate with HTTP servers.

 WinINet was designed as an HTTP client platform for interactive desktop applications.
 WinINet displays a user interface for some operations such as collecting user credentials.
 WinHTTP, however, handles these operations programmatically.
 Server applications that require HTTP client services should use WinHTTP instead of WinINet.
 For more information, see Porting WinINet Applications to WinHTTP.

 WinHTTP is also designed for use in system services and HTTP-based client applications.
 However, single-user applications that require FTP protocol functionality, cookie persistence, caching, automatic credential dialog handling, Internet Explorer compatibility, or downlevel platform support should consider using WinINet.

 This interface is accessible from C/C++ by using either the WinHTTP application programming interface (API), or by using the IWinHttpRequest and IWinHttpRequestEvents interfaces.
 WinHTTP is also accessible from script and Microsoft Visual Basic through the WinHTTP object.
 For more information and descriptions of the individual functions, see the WinHTTP functions reference for the specific language.